ethantkoenig/lotsoffiles2/content/other/nehemiah.md

 * Nehemiah led the Israelites in rebuilding the walls of Jerusalem which had been destroyed by the Babylonians.
 * For twelve years Nehemiah was the governor of Jerusalem before returning to the king's palace.
 * The Old Testament book of Nehemiah tells the story of Nehemiah's work in rebuilding the walls and his governing of the people in Jerusalem.
 * There are also other men named Nehemiah in the Old Testament.
-Usually the name of the father is added to distinguish which Nehemiah is being talked about.
+Usually the name of the father is added, to distinguish which Nehemiah was being talked about.

 (Translation suggestions: [How to Translate Names](https://git.door43.org/Door43/en-ta-translate-vol1/src/master/content/translate_names.md))